DarthClyn/Metacrafters/token/README.md

 TOKEN

-Create a solidity smart contract that can mint and burn tokens as well as show balance of given address

 ## Description

-An
+A solidity smart contract that can mint and burn tokens as well as show balance of given address

 ## Getting Started